|Place of birth||Bolton Percy, Yorkshire, England|

-Wounded in action (second occasion), 5 July 1915 (gun shot wound, scalp), and admitted to HS 'Gascon'; transferred to Malta, and admitted to Amberge de Baviere, 18 July 1915 (shrapnel wound to skull: serious); transferred to Ghain Tuffeha Camp, 18 August 1915.
+Wounded in action (second occasion), 5 July 1915 (gun shot wound, scalp), and admitted to HS 'Gascon'; transferred to Malta, 18 July 1915, and admitted to Amberge de Baviere (shrapnel wound to skull: serious); transferred to Ghain Tuffeha Camp, 18 August 1915.

-Transferred to Egypt, and reported to Overseas Base, Mustapha, 30 September 1915.
+Reported to Overseas Base, Mustapha, Egypt, from Malta, 30 September 1915.

 Disembarked Alexandria, 7 January 1916 (general Gallipoli evacuation).